hylodoc/hyloblog-ssg/TRADEMARK.md

 ##### Always distinguish trademarks from surrounding text with at least initial capital letters or in all capital letters.

-- Unacceptable: hylodoc
+- Unacceptable: hyloblog

-- Acceptable: Hylodoc, HYLODOC
+- Acceptable: Hyloblog, HYLOBLOG

 ##### Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words.

-- Unacceptable: hYlOdOc
+- Unacceptable: high-low-blog

-- Acceptable: Hylodoc
+- Acceptable: Hyloblog

 ##### Don't pluralize a trademark.

-- Unacceptable: I have seventeen Hylodocs running in my lab.
+- Unacceptable: I have seventeen Hyloblogs running in my lab.

-- Acceptable: I have seventeen Hylodoc systems running in my lab.
+- Acceptable: I have seventeen Hyloblog systems running in my lab.

 ##### Don't use "a" or "the" to refer to an instance of the trademark.

-- Unacceptable: I put a Hylodoc on my mom's computer.
+- Unacceptable: I put a Hyloblog on my mom's computer.

-- Acceptable: I put a Hylodoc system on my mom's computer.
+- Acceptable: I put a Hyloblog system on my mom's computer.

 ##### Always use a trademark as an adjective modifying a noun.
 You can see the nouns we prefer under "Our trademarks."

-- Unacceptable: This is a Hylodoc.
+- Unacceptable: This is a Hyloblog.
 Anyone can install it.

-- Acceptable: This is a Hylodoc application.
+- Acceptable: This is a Hyloblog application.
 Anyone can install it.

 ##### Don't use a trademark as a verb.
 Trademarks are products or services, never actions.

-- Unacceptable: I Hylodocified my computer today!
+- Unacceptable: I Hyloblogified my computer today!

-- Acceptable: I installed Hylodoc software on my computer today!
+- Acceptable: I installed Hyloblog software on my computer today!

 ##### Don't use a trademark as a possessive.
 Instead, the following noun should be used in possessive form or the sentence reworded so there is no possessive.

-- Unacceptable: Hylodoc's desktop interface is very clean.
+- Unacceptable: Hyloblog's desktop interface is very clean.

-- Acceptable: The Hylodoc desktop's interface is very clean.
+- Acceptable: The Hyloblog desktop's interface is very clean.

 ##### Don't translate a trademark into another language.

-- Unacceptable: Quiero instalar el Hylodoco en mi sistema.
+- Unacceptable: Quiero instalar el Hyloblogo en mi sistema.

-- Acceptable: Quiero instalar Hylodoc en mi sistema.
+- Acceptable: Quiero instalar Hyloblog en mi sistema.

 #### Use of Logos